 Our group's motivation to maximize the potential of the bird feeder in such a way where the user needs to devote as little time as possible to actively bird watching themselves, while still achieving maximum results, led us to develop several concrete goals and objectives to achieve this potential.
-The primary consideration was how to ensure autonomous functionality with the bird feeder.
-To do this, the bird feeder is equipped with a device that uses machine learning with object detection to be capable of determining the species of bird that's currently feeding, as well as any squirrels that may appear to unwantedly prey on the bird feed.
-The process should be automatic, in which case The Smart Bird Feeder uses HTTP communication over WiFi to send signals to an end-user's application that has ties to the Smart Bird Feeder.
+The primary consideration is how to ensure autonomous functionality with the bird feeder.
+To do this, the bird feeder will be equipped with a device that uses machine learning to be capable of determining the species of bird that's currently feeding, as well as any squirrels that may appear to unwantedly prey on the bird feed.
+The process should be automatic, in which case The Smart Bird Feeder will connect to WiFi and send signals to an end-user's application that has ties to the Smart Bird Feeder.
 This will alert the user to any feeding event, allowing them to obtain immediate satisfaction without having to watch the bird feeder all the time.
-The camera also provides a user who can't view the event directly with high quality images that are stored on the bird feeder application.
+The camera will also provide a user who can't view the event directly with high quality images that are stored on the bird feeder application.
 The bird feeder application should be seamless and efficient, providing the user with easy access to any of the streams or image captures that have taken place.

 In order to save time and the hassle of checking everyday to see if the bird food has run out, the product will alert the user to when the feed is low.
 By incorporating an ultrasonic sensor and connecting it to the processor, the processor can then send a signal to the application when the bird feed has passed a set threshold.
 The same thought process can be incorporated by setting a threshold for the battery.
 The user should receive a notification upon a low battery alert so they're aware when they have to charge the device.
-If added onto the system as a stretch goal, given that our team would like to limit the input time from the user, a solar panel should provide strong support for the battery to make the battery last as long as possible between charges.
+However, given that our team would like to limit the input time from the user, the solar panel should provide strong support for the battery to make the battery last as long as possible between charges.